tableau/TabPy/docs/server-config.md

 setting; TabPy does not require HTTPS for Flight auth alone.

 JWKS lookups are cached.
-On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread, so waiting on the IdP briefly stalls other HTTP requests.
+On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread, so waiting on the IdP or an in-flight Flight fetch briefly stalls other HTTP requests.
 Arrow Flight auth runs on the gRPC thread pool.
 Cold and expired-cache fetches are single-flighted per JWKS URI.
-A caller waits at most one second for another in-flight fetch before authentication fails.

 Forced unknown-`kid` refreshes are mutually excluded.
 Concurrent requests for the same `kid` wait up to one second for the refresh result; requests for a